Fact of the blog: the single cell of the fertilised egg divides to produce the 6 billion cells of your fully grown baby.

 9 Excessive vomiting (hyperemesis) is not normal.
 There’s a big difference between ‘morning sickness’ nausea, occasional vomiting and not being able to keep anything down.
 You can become dehydrated quickly so it’s vital you are getting the hydration, vitamins and nutrition you need.
 Call your midwife or doctor if you think you are developing hyperemesis.
 You may need intravenous vitamins and fluids (a drip).

 10 It’s ok to feel like you really aren’t yourself – you’re growing a baby.
-During Trimester 1 you are creating and building the most important parts of your little human.
+During Trimester 1 you are creating and building some of the most important parts of your little human.
 Your body is running a marathon every day, you just can’t see it.
 After these first 12 weeks your body mainly has to grow the baby.
 But right now there are things you can’t even imagine going on.
 This is the hardest and possibly most important part of the journey which is often overlooked because you can’t SEE the baby.
 So give yourself a break – you’ve earned it!